A Q&A with Jared Siekierka of Donor Network West

 A: We started imaging sharing about 10 years ago.
 Now, transplant teams will only accept an offer if they can view images during allocation.
 We have utilized many image sharing programs over the years and most recently have been utilizing Nuance to facilitate image sharing.

-Q. Prior to electronic image sharing, how did you provide information to the centers?
+Q. Prior to electronic image sharing, how did you provide information to the hospitals?

-A: Before we implemented image sharing, we used to actually courier images on CDs to our local transplant centers.
+A: Before we implemented image sharing, we used to actually courier images on CDs to our local transplant hospitals.

 Q. Who reviews the images for each donor?